Signs and symptoms of sarcoidosis. Image source: National Heart, Lung, and Blood Institute.

 A person should take steps to stay healthy.
 This includes:

 Joining a patient support group may help adjust to living with sarcoidosis.
-Talking to others who have the same symptoms can help a person see how they
+Talking to others who have the same symptoms can help a person see how they have coped with them.

 Sometimes sarcoidosis may get worse after the baby is delivered.

-Women with severe sarcoidosis, especially if they are older, may have trouble
+Women with severe sarcoidosis, especially if they are older, may have trouble becoming pregnant.

 It's important for a person to discuss this issue with their doctor.
 A patient who becomes pregnant should be sure to get both good prenatal care and regular sarcoidosis checkups during and after pregnancy.

 Regular follow-up care is important, even if a person isn't taking medication for their sarcoidosis.
 New symptoms can occur at any time, and the condition can get worse slowly, without the person noticing.

-Followup exams usually include:
+Follow-up exams usually include:

 The frequency of examinations and tests depends on:

 A person will probably need routine followup care for several years.
 Whether they see their regular doctor or a sarcoidosis specialist for this depends on the symptoms during the first year of follow-up.